buxtronix/am43/README.md

 # AM43 blind controller library for ESP32

-***Update June 18: The code is now structured as a library, see 'Getting started' instructions below***

 A library and example sketch that allows you to control AM43 style blind controllers using an ESP32 device's built-in Bluetooth radio.